Skip to main content

 Random Forest Classification with Scikit-Learn

-This article covers how and when to use Random Forest classification with scikit-learn.
-Focusing on concepts, workflow, and examples.
+This article covers how and when to use random forest classification with scikit-learn, focusing on concepts, workflow, and examples.
 We also cover how to use the confusion matrix and feature importances.

-Updated Feb 2023 · 14 min read
+Updated Oct 1, 2024 · 14 min read

 This tutorial explains how to use random forests for classification in Python.
 We will cover: